tombenke/npac/docs/intro.md

 that is accumulated by this reduce process.

-In case an item of the adapters array is not a function but it is an object, then it s handled as the contextExtension itself, and will be merged with the context.
+In case an item of the adapters array is not a function but it is an object, then it is handled as the contextExtension itself, and will be merged with the context.

 At the end of the process the outcome is the final version of the context.
 The following figure demonstrates the execution of the reduce process.